01 The Body Reacts Before the Mind Can Intervene

 Scripture's Name For It

-"The heart is deceitful above all things, and desperately sick; who can understand it?"
-Jeremiah 17:9 (ESV)
+"The heart is deceitful above all things and beyond cure.
+Who can understand it?"
+Jeremiah 17:9

 The organ we trust most for self-knowledge—the heart, the seat of will and desire—is declared by Scripture to be deceitful *above all things*.
 Not just deceived.
 Deceitful.
 It doesn't just get things wrong.
 It actively works to deceive.
 And its deceptions are masterful: they feel like truth.
 Your sense of free choice feels absolutely real.
 And that feeling is precisely where you cannot trust.